 to view these maps.

 In certain water bodies, the currently designated use class may not accurately reflect the existing use of a water body.
 In these cases, MDE may pursue use redesignation to better characterize and protect the existing use.
-One such example may occur when a currently designated Use Class I (warmwater) stream has documented coldwater obligate species (e.g. brook trout, Tallaperla sp.) and meets the Class III water temperature and dissolved oxygen criteria.
+One such example may occur when a currently designated Use Class I (warmwater) stream has documented coldwater obligate species (e.g. brook trout, Tallaperla sp.) and meets the Class III water temperature.
 In this scenario, the Department will determine if the use class should be updated to Use Class III (coldwater).
 If the reclassification is supported by applicable data, MDE will propose the use redesignation during the next Triennial Review.
 Since 2019, when this type of evaluation occurs, MDE documents the evaluation in an “Existing Use Determination and Rationale” document and specifies that it recommends the change of use class.
 The existing use determination documents can be found on the Existing Use Determinations webpage.

-Please direct questions or comments concerning Maryland's Water Quality Standards to Matthew Stover at email@example.com or 410-537-3611.
+Please direct questions or comments concerning Maryland's Water Quality Standards to Melinda Cutler at firstname.lastname@example.org.